Alluxio/alluxio/docs/en/api/POSIX-API.md

     </tr>
     <tr>
         <td>direct_io</td>
-        <td>set by default in JNR-Fuse and JNI-FUSE</td>
+        <td>enabled by default</td>
         <td>set when deploying AlluxioFuse in Kubernetes environment</td>
-        <td>When `direct_io` is enabled, kernel will not cache data and read-ahead. `direct_io` is enabled by default in AlluxioFuse.
+        <td>When `direct_io` is enabled, kernel will not cache data and read-ahead.
 It eliminates the use of system buffer cache and improves pod stability in kubernetes environment</td>
     </tr>
     <tr>
         <td>kernel_cache</td>
         <td></td>
-        <td>Unable to set in JNR-Fuse</td>
+        <td></td>
         <td>`kernel_cache` utilizes kernel system caching and improves read performance.
-This should only be enabled on filesystems, where the file data is never changed externally (not through the mounted FUSE filesystem).
-It should not be enabled when launching AlluxioFuse in kubernetes.
-See https://github.com/Alluxio/alluxio/issues/14485 for more details. </td>
+This should only be enabled on filesystems, where the file data is never changed externally (not through the mounted FUSE filesystem)</td>
     </tr>
     <tr>
         <td>auto_cache</td>
         <td></td>
-        <td>This option is an alternative to `kernel_cache`.
-Unable to set in JNR-Fuse.</td>
+        <td>set when deploying AlluxioFuse in plain machine</td>
         <td>`auto_cache` utilizes kernel system caching and improves read performance.
 Instead of unconditionally keeping cached data, the cached data is invalidated if the modification time or the size of the file has changed since it was last opened.
-See [libfuse documentation](https://libfuse.github.io/doxygen/structfuse__config.html#a9db154b1f75284dd4fccc0248be71f66) for more info.
-It should not be enabled when launching AlluxioFuse in kubernetes.
-See https://github.com/Alluxio/alluxio/issues/14485 for more details. </td>
+See [libfuse documentation](https://libfuse.github.io/doxygen/structfuse__config.html#a9db154b1f75284dd4fccc0248be71f66) for more info</td>
     </tr>
     <tr>
         <td>attr_timeout=N</td>
         <td>1.0</td>
-        <td>7200</td>
+        <td>600</td>
-        <td>The timeout in seconds for which file/directory attributes are cached.
-The default is 1 second.
-Recommend set to a larger value to reduce the time to retrieve file metadata operations from Alluxio master and improve performance.</td>
+        <td>The timeout in seconds for which file/directory attributes are cached</td>
     </tr>
     <tr>
         <td>big_writes</td>